oktadev/okta-spring-boot-react-crud-example/README.md

 ## Help

-Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2022/06/16/simple-crud-react-and-spring-boot), or visit our [Okta Developer Forums](https://devforum.okta.com/).
-You can also email developers@okta.com if you'd like to create a support ticket.
+Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2022/06/17/simple-crud-react-and-spring-boot), or visit our [Okta Developer Forums](https://devforum.okta.com/).

 ## License